This post may contain affiliate links. Read our disclosure policy here.

 What a great, easy way to prepare veggies!

-My kids love any veggie you can dip in ranch.
-And I am up to try anything new and different with veggies.
+I am up to try anything new and different with veggies, will have to give this a try!

-My daughter is more likely to eat veggies if she has helped me make them
+My daughter is more likely to eat veggies with any cheese on them!

 Chinese barbecue sauce (homemade with hoisin sauce, sesame oil, and soy sauce) usually does the trick–especially if grill the vegetables (green beans are a favorite) so they get a little caramelized.